Mark Weiner, Chief Executive Officer, PRIME Research

 - “Real time” is different from “right time.”Real time is essential for situations where the communications process (and the response) is more formulaic.
 However, complex reputation issues where stakes are high require more than just speed.
 It’s advisable to move at the speed of the decision-making within your organization.
 The best decision is not necessarily the fastest one.
 In these situations, “data” may not be enough: Providing the necessary insights and directional guidance takes time for the researcher to produce and requires the decision-making executive to thoroughly process the findings before acting.

 - Your daily public relations activity may be your best research.Smart PR people use data analysis to conduct controlled experiments, which drive narrower segmentation and tailored messaging.
 Every day, our interactions with executives, peers and the media contribute to our collective knowledge.
-Research enables us to transform these experiences into data and insights to guide better decision-making.
+Research enables us to transform these experiences into data and

 A version of these tips first appeared in PR News and can be found in the PR News PR Measurement Guidebook Volume 9.